nottrobin/robinwinslow.uk/_posts/2014-01-08-general-coding-guidelines.md

 Practicing [Behaviour-Driven Development](http://en.wikipedia.org/wiki/Behaviour-driven_development) can help with both of these aims.

-[Do less](https://www.gov.uk/designprinciples#second): before writing any new class, assume that it probably already exists and go and look for it.
+[Do less](https://www.gov.uk/designprinciples#second): Before writing a new piece of functionality, go and look for similary solutions that already exist and extend them.

 Code architecture
 ---